techidaily/site-fox-helps/source/_posts/proven-tips-and-tricks-to-nail-every-green-screen-scene.md

 Till now, I believe we have basic skills on how to shoot a green screen videos, in technique way.
 The other important thing, is to have our own green screen ideas.
 Let’s [check out the youtube green screen videos and inspire your own green screen ideas.](https://tools.techidaily.com/wondershare/filmora/download/)

-Besides compositing chroma keying videos in Filmora, you can also[stabilize your shaky videos](https://tools.techidaily.com/wondershare/filmora/download/), [put videos side by side](https://tools.techidaily.com/wondershare/filmora/download/), [blur the face in the video](https://tools.techidaily.com/wondershare/filmora/download/) and even more.
+Besides compositing chroma keying videos in Filmora, you can also [stabilize your shaky videos](https://tools.techidaily.com/wondershare/filmora/download/), [put videos side by side](https://tools.techidaily.com/wondershare/filmora/download/), [blur the face in the video](https://tools.techidaily.com/wondershare/filmora/download/) and even more.
 Let's watch the video below and find out how people shoot and edit green screen videos.
 Remember to download Filmora to have a try by yourself.

 [![Download Win Version](https://images.wondershare.com/filmora/guide/download-btn-win.jpg) ](https://tools.techidaily.com/wondershare/filmora/download/) [![Download Mac Version](https://images.wondershare.com/filmora/guide/download-btn-mac.jpg) ](https://tools.techidaily.com/wondershare/filmora/download/)